nextcloud/nextcloudpi/README.md

 * HSTS
 * Cron jobs for Nextcloud
 * Sane configuration defaults
+* Let’s Ecrypt for trusted HTTPS certificates.(  NEW 03-16-2017 )
 * Fail2Ban protection against brute force attacks. ( NEW 02-24-2017 )
 * Dynamic DNS support for no-ip.org ( NEW 03-05-2017 )
 * dnsmasq DNS server with DNS cache ( NEW 03-09-2017 )